openfisca/openfisca-doc/source/contribute/guidelines.md

 - All code contributions are submitted via a Pull Request towards `main`.
 The `main` branches are thus [protected](https://help.github.com/articles/about-protected-branches/).
 - Opening a Pull Request means you want that code to be merged.
 If you want to only discuss it, send a link to your branch along with your questions through whichever communication channel you prefer.
-- If the Pull Request depends on another opened Pull Request on another repository (like OpenFisca-Core/OpenFisca-France), the requirements should be updated in the dependent project via its `pyproject.toml`.
+- If the Pull Request depends on another opened Pull Request on another repository (like Core or some country model), the requirements should be updated in the dependent project via its `pyproject.toml` (or `setup.py` for older codebases).

 It is considered a good practice to begin the name of the pull request with a verb in the present imperative tense: